Apostille/Authentication services available by appointment on Tuesdays and Fridays starting August 5.

 Q: Has the notice requirement changed?

-A: No. However, Election Code Section 2.081 provides that a county election officer, as defined by Section 31.091, may use a single combined notice of cancellation for all authorities: (1) for which the officer provides election services under contract; and (2) that declare an election moot under Section 2.081(a).
+A: No. However, Election Code Section 2.081 provides that a county election officer, as defined by Section 31.091, may use a single combined notice of cancellation for all authorities: (1) for which the officer provides election services under contract; and (2) that cancel an election after a disaster declaration under Section 2.081(a).

 Note: In the opinion of our office, we think several entities could agree to a joint notice under current law (by contract with the county, or joint election agreement).

-Q: We’ve heard there is that says that a candidate may withdraw after the withdrawal deadline if ballots have not been prepared.
+Q: We have heard there is a law that says that a candidate may withdraw after the withdrawal deadline if ballots have not been prepared.
+Is that true?